panodata/dwdweather2/doc/backlog.rst

 ======
 Prio 1
 ======
-- [o] Stations list does not honor resolution yet
 - [o] Switch to new endpoint
 - [o] Switch from FTP to HTTP
 - [o] Selecting specific categories does not work yet